 Preparing for an emergency - Sussex Resilience Forum

-The Sussex Resilience Forum (SRF) has statutory responsibilities arising from the Civil Contingencies Act 2004, which requires specific organisations within to work together to prepare for, respond to and recover from different emergencies.
+The Sussex Resilience Forum (SRF) is a multi-agency organisation whose members have statutory responsibilities under the Civil Contingencies Act 2004, to work together to prepare, respond to and recover from different emergencies.

 In order to constitute an emergency, an event or situation must additionally require the implementation of special arrangements by one or more members of the Sussex Resilience Forum.